polarfire-soc/polarfire-soc-bare-metal-examples/driver-examples/mss/mpfs-hal/mpfs-hal-coremark/README.md

 The configurations are categorized into hardware and software configurations.
 The hardware configurations are located in ./src/boards/<target_board> folder.
-The default software configurations are stored under .src/platform/platform_config_reference folder.
+The default software configurations are stored under ./src/platform/platform_config_reference folder.

-The include files in the "./src/boards/<target_board>/soc_config" folder define the hardware configurations such as clocks.
+The include files in the "./src/boards/<target_board>/fpga_design_config" folder define the hardware configurations such as clocks.
 You must make sure that the configurations in this example project match the actual configurations of your target Libero design that you are using to test this example project.

 If you need to change the software configurations, you are advised to create a new folder to replicate this folder under the ./src/boards directory and do the modifications there.
 It would look like ./src/boards/<target_board>/platform_config

 The include files in the "platform_config" folder define the software configurations such as how many harts are being used in the software, what is the tick rate of the internal timer of each hart.
-These configurations have no dependency on the hardware configurations in "soc_config" folder.
+These configurations have no dependency on the hardware configurations in "fpga_design_config" folder.
 Note that changing these software configurations may require a change in your application code.

 ## Project settings